St. Louis, Missouri, USA

 Ultimately, Bodek’s plan backfired as his kingside became predictably weak and pieces started to encroach.
 Both players ended up in time pressure on a 30-second increment and there were several blunders made.
 However, Bodek decided to play for more than a drawn nursing a pawn advantage, but his king exposed in the open board.
 Sevian kept probing black’s position with his queen until black’s position came crashing down after his lost his queen.
 The win is a sigh of relief for Sevian who had lost his first two games.

 Josh Colas played his friend Aleks Ostrovskiy and continues trotting out the London system to sidestep preparation.
 Predictably, this will not get white much in the way of advantage.
 In fact, black had developed a slight advantage before the game petered out into sterile equality.
 Both are on an even score after three rounds.
-The tournament’s longest game occurred between Matt Larson and Jeffrey Xiong.
+The tournament’s longest game occurred between Matt Larson and Jeffery Xiong.
 Despite the nearly 300-point rating difference, the hometown favorite battled valiantly throughout.

 The game started as a highly theoertical Grunfeld that Xiong played rather well.
 Black reached totally equality by move 30, but Xiong was playing the rating game and pressed on.
 However, black played an ambitious 35…h5!?
 However, Larson was in a desperate time pressure with seconds hanging and missed that white would win instantly by 40.Rd5!
 White actually lost a pawn held a 3 vs. 2 rook ending rather easily.

 It was “Fire on Board” between FM Arthur Shen and Luke Harmon-Vellotti!

 Shen-Harmon-Vellotti was a French Tarrasch where white got an overwhelming attacking position.